RigacciOrg/ambarella-h22-firmware-tools/README.md

-As far I know, there is no official documentation about firmwares file format and it is no clear if the file format is common to all the Ambarella H22 cameras or if each maker (SJCAM, Firefly, etc.) can customize it freely.
+As far I know, there is no official documentation about firmwares file format and it is no clear if the file format is common to all the Ambarella H22 cameras or if each maker (SJCAM, Hawk Eye, etc.) can customize it freely.

 The scripts are based on reverese engeneering and upon some softwares available as open source: